Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Introduction

-Little is known for Conjecture~\ref{ConjectureIntroductionAxSchanuel} beyond Ax-Lindemann and Ax logarithmique: Ax \cite{AxSome-topics-in-} proved part (2) for the universal vector extension of any semi-abelian variety\footnote{Ax' theorem was about any complex algebraic group with its Lie algebra, but this is easily reduced to the case of abelian groups with their Lie algebras, and hence is equivalent to the statement for the universal vector extension of any semi-abelian variety.}, and Pila-Tsimerman \cite{PilaAx-Schanuel-for} proved the conjecture for $Y(1)^n$ (one crucial point is that each simple factor of the group attached to $Y(1)^n$, which is $\mathrm{SL}_2(\Q)$, is small).
-Theorem~\ref{TheoremAxSchanuelKnownCases}(3) completely solves the problem for the unipotent part, and is the first result for this conjecture when the ambient variety does not admit a natural group structure (take for example the fiber of $\mathfrak{P}_g^\natural\rightarrow\cA_g$) and that the algebraic group attached to its uniformization is large.
-It is also the first result for part (1) of Conjecture~\ref{ConjectureIntroductionAxSchanuel} when part (1) is not implied by part (2).
+Little is known for Conjecture~\ref{ConjectureIntroductionAxSchanuel} beyond Ax-Lindemann and logarithmic Ax: Ax \cite{AxSome-topics-in-} proved part (2) for the universal vector extension of any semi-abelian variety\footnote{Ax' theorem was about any complex algebraic group with its Lie algebra, but this is easily reduced to the case of abelian groups with their Lie algebras, and hence is equivalent to the statement for the universal vector extension of any semi-abelian variety.}, and Pila-Tsimerman \cite{PilaAx-Schanuel-for} proved the conjecture for $Y(1)^n$ (one crucial point is that each simple factor of the group attached to $Y(1)^n$, which is $\mathrm{SL}_2(\Q)$, is small).